Frequently Asked Questions

 Only FSC wood guarantees more or less method (a), which is a prerequisite for the assumption of circularity.
 Other than FSC wood originates unfortunately from method (b), often to create agricultural land, which is far from the circularity requirement.
 Note: the negative effect of method (b) is handled in the eco-costs system by (i) the land-use change, based on local loss of biodiversity (ii) the average loss of carbon sequestration of 3.45 kg CO2/ kg wood

 The boreal forest in in Scandinavian countries, method (c), are continuously increasing their stored carbon in forests.
 The circularity of this wood is therefore guaranteed (there are more trees planted than harvested).
-It is a widespread misunderstanding that the period of regrowth of trees must be taken into account: from systems point of view, there is a condition of steady state i.e. for one specific area there might be a specific age of trees, but overall the ages of the trees are equally spread over the country, and that situation does not change much over time.
+It is a widespread misunderstanding that the period of regrowth of trees must be taken into account: from systems point of view, there is a condition of steady state i.e. for one specific area there might be a specific age of trees, but overall the ages of the trees are equally spread over the country, a situation that does not change much over time, so there is no need for complex calculation where time is taken into account.

 Note: a detailed analysis on the mass balance for wood and bamboo is provided in (Vogtlander, et al 2014).
 See also the webpage Eco-costs calculations on wood